Ladies (song)

 "Ladies" is a song by American rapper Sarai for her debut album, The Original (2003).
-It peaked at number 1 on the US Billboard Bubbling Under Hot 100, 19 on the US Billboard Mainstream Top 40 and 28 on the US Billboard Rhythmic Top 40 chart.
+It peaked at number 1 on the US Billboard Bubbling Under Hot 100 in summer of 2003, 19 on the US Billboard Pop Airplay and 28 on the US Billboard Rhythmic chart.

 Music video

 The music video for "Ladies" was filmed by director Karim Karmi and produced by Melissa Larsen.